 AI makes diagnostics cheaper and more accessible.

-Machine Learning – especially Deep Learning algorithms is used quite a lot these days in automatically diagnosing diseases.
+Machine Learning – especially Deep Learning algorithms are used quite a lot these days in automatically diagnosing diseases.

 Diagnosis with AI